canonical/github-runner-image-builder/doc/tutorial/quick-start.md

 - Install the CLI
 - Initialize the builder
-- Run the image build via the chroot method (default)
+- Run the image build

 ## Requirements